 Personalities and Temperament of Neon Tetras and Betta Fish

-Neon Tetras are incredibly peaceful by nature, they enjoy their own company too, by living in schools of 6-8 or more.
+Neon Tetras are incredibly peaceful by nature, they enjoy the company of their own too, by ideally living in schools of 6-8 or more.
 Despite having such a peaceful reputation, they have been known to hold their own when it comes to altercations.

 Betta Fish Personalities

-Having a flashy, beautiful, and unique male Betta is awesome, and each Betta fish will have a totally different personality type to the other.
+Having a flashy, beautiful, and unique male betta is awesome, and each betta fish will have a totally different personality type to the other.
 So, you may be lucky and get one with a peaceful nature and good temperament.
-Fortunately, despite your Betta fish's personality, as long as you follow the right plan and take care of them, both of these fish can be harmonious tank mates.
+Fortunately, despite your betta's personality, as long as you follow the right plan and take care of them, both of these fish can be harmonious tank mates.

-Unfortunately, sometimes, on extremely rare occasions your Betta fish will just simply not live with other fish and it is impossible to allow them to as it can lead to stressed Tetras or they can even be killed.
-If this is your Betta, you will just have to keep it alone and away from others.
+Unfortunately, sometimes, on extremely rare occasions your Betta fish will just simply not live with other fish and it is impossible to allow them to as it can lead to stressed neon tetras or they can even be killed in the worst case.
+If this is your betta, you will just have to keep it alone and away from others.

 Now, you will need to be observant and dedicate a large amount of your time to monitoring your tank, and more importantly the behavior of your fish, both your Betta and Neon Tetras.
 If you see a bit of chasing that is fine, as your Betta will be trying to establish himself, but if things become more violent then remove the Betta.